gonzalo-cruz/Car/README.md

 # RC-object-avoiding-robot
-Lab project for microprocessor-based digital systems, developed in a Nucleo-L152RE in C languaje with the STM32 IDE The Lab project consists in the development of a robot with an obstacle detection mechanism.
+Lab project for microprocessor-based digital systems, developed in a Nucleo-L152RE in C languaje with the STM32 IDE.
+The Lab project consists in the development of a robot with an obstacle detection mechanism.
 The functionalities that are sought are the following:

   - Movement forward and backward in a straight line